shadow-robot/modular_benchmarking_documentation/docs/user_guide/description_package.md

 # Description package
 This short tutorial explains what is a description package, why we need it and what it should contain.
-It also give an overview about how to create Gazebo world files.
+It also gives an overview about how to create Gazebo world files.

 ## What is it?
 A description package is required to describe the environment in which the robot will operate.
 This ROS package (whatever its name) must contain all required information regarding the robot's setup.
 It gathers gazebo **.world** files, as well as all the models required to display it and scenes in order to restrain robot's movement and having proper collision checking (**.scene** files).